ImKKingshuk/RootShield/README.md

 ## Disclaimer

-🌟🌟🌟 "The developer of **RootShield: The Ultimate Shield for Rooted Android Devices** is not responsible for any misuse or illegal activities conducted with this tool.
+🌟🌟🌟 "The developer of **RootShield : The Ultimate Shield for Rooted Android Devices** is not responsible for any misuse or illegal activities conducted with this tool.
 Use at your own risk." 🌟🌟🌟

 ### Note